 It should be noted that there are many potential options for a future City Hall (remain in Perimeter Center, Dunwoody Village, Georgetown/North Shallowford).
-The Planning Team recommends that a broader study and planning process be conducted within 2 to 3 years of the City's current lease expiring to study the advantages and disadvantages of potential future sites.
+The Planning Team recommends that a broader planning process be conducted to study the advantages and disadvantages of potential sites for the City's Municipal Complex several years prior to the expiration of the City's current lease.
+Typically, 3-5 years are needed to locate, study, design, and construct public facilities.
 Also, the City is not currently contemplating the construction and/or staffing of additional community facilities.
-A recreation center, community center, senior center, or other public facility would likely require a public/private partnership or be built and managed by a private entity.
+A recreation center, community center, senior center, or other public facility would likely require a public/private partnership.